YuFanZhou142/YuFanZhou142/README.md

 ## About Me

-Vann is currently a 2023 undergraduate student majoring in Communication Engineering at the Xiamen University .
-Throughout my undergraduate studies, I was under the academic supervision of Prof. Deqing Wang.
-I am currently conducting remote research on Video Gen under the supervision of Prof. Yujun Cai at the University of Queensland (UQ).
+Vann is currently a 2023 undergraduate student majoring in Communication Engineering at the Xiamen University.
 My current research interests include Video Gen, VLM, Agent System, and Efficient-AI.
 As an early-stage researcher, I remain in the learning stage, working diligently to solidify domain knowledge and explore cutting-edge research frontiers.

 I am actively seeking 27-fall or 28-spring PhD opportunities and research collaborations — <font color="red">**please feel free to reach out!**</font>